-Criteria Measure Alternative C.iii - Rehabilitate and Raise Alternative D - Replace and Raise Social Environme nt Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities $\Leftrightarrow$ No permanent impacts to property anticipated. $\Leftrightarrow$ No permanent impacts to property anticipated.
-Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity $\uparrow$ Maintains connectivity between western residential area and downtown area to the east.
-Potential for connectivity to be improved by formalizing trail connection to the northeast. $\uparrow$ Maintains connectivity between western residential area and downtown area to the east.
+Criteria Measure Alternative C.iii - Rehabilitate and Raise Alternative D - Replace and Raise Social Environme Social Environment Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities \leftrightarrow No permanent impacts to property anticipated. \leftrightarrow No permanent impacts to property anticipated.
+Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity \uparrow Maintains connectivity between western residential area and downtown area to the east.
+Potential for connectivity to be improved by formalizing trail connection to the northeast. \uparrow Maintains connectivity between western residential area and downtown area to the east.
 Potential for improved active transportation facilities over bridge.
 Potential for connectivity to be improved by formalizing trail connection to the northeast.
-Impacts During Construction Temporary issues (noise, dust, air, vibration) $\rightarrow$ Major construction with large equipment resulting in nuisances throughout construction.
-Anticipated duration for replacement would be approximately 5 months. $\rightarrow$ Major construction with large equipment resulting in nuisances throughout construction.
+Impacts During Construction Temporary issues (noise, dust, air, vibration) \rightarrow Major construction with large equipment resulting in nuisances throughout construction.
+Anticipated duration for replacement would be approximately 5 months. \downarrow Major construction with large equipment resulting in nuisances throughout construction.
 Anticipated duration for replacement would be approximately 6 months.
-Construction Connectivity and travel time during construction Users would be directed to detour to adjacent Brant's Crossing Bridge and Lorne Bridge during construction.
-Users would be directed to detour to adjacent Brant's Crossing Bridge and Lorne Bridge during construction.
-Public Health & Safety Overall safety of all users $\uparrow$ Structural repairs would improve safety across bridge. $\uparrow$ New bridge would be designed to meet current safety standards.
-Aesthetics Change in appearance of the structure Change in views to the surrounding landscape s Change in appearance of the structure Change in views to the surrounding landscape Will maintain the outward appearance of the bridge due to sympathetic rehabilitation. $\wedge$ Removal of the bridge will have a direct impact on aesthetics; however, the new bridge could be designed to be aesthetically pleasing. • Views of the surrounding landscape from the existing bridge would be maintained. • Views of the surrounding landscape from the existing bridge would be maintained.
-Cultural Heritage Resources Changes to appearance or character of heritage resource $\downarrow$ The structure has been identified as a cultural heritage resource and rehabilitation would maintain the heritage value through sympathetic design.
-Wide vistas of the Grand River, Lorne bridge and Brant's Crossing Bridge from the TH&amp;B Crossing Bridge would be maintained. ↓ The structure has been identified as a cultural heritage resource; therefore, removal of the bridge will impact the heritage value.
+(Connectivity and travel time during construction • Users would be directed to detour to adjacent Brant's Crossing Bridge and Lorne Bridge during construction. Ĭ Users would be directed to detour to adjacent Brant's Crossing Bridge and Lorne Bridge during construction.
+Public Health & Safety Overall safety of all users \uparrow Structural repairs would improve safety across bridge. \uparrow New bridge would be designed to meet current safety standards.
+Aesthetics Change in appearance of the structure \wedge Will maintain the outward appearance of the bridge due to sympathetic rehabilitation.
+Removal of the bridge will have a direct impact on aesthetics; however, the new bridge could be designed to be aesthetically pleasing.
+Acometics Change in views to the surrounding landscape I • Views of the surrounding landscape from the existing bridge would be maintained.
+1 • Views of the surrounding landscape from the existing bridge would be maintained.
+Cultural Heritage Changes to appearance or character of heritage resource \downarrow The structure has been identified as a cultural heritage resource and rehabilitation would maintain the heritage value through sympathetic design.
+Wide vistas of the Grand River, Lorne bridge and Brant's Crossing Bridge from the TH&B Crossing Bridge would be maintained. \downarrow The structure has been identified as a cultural heritage resource; therefore, removal of the bridge will impact the heritage value.
 Opportunities to salvage the bridge for display at another location or a commemorative plaque should be considered as a mitigation measure.
-Wide vistas of the Grand River, Lorne bridge and Brant's Crossing Bridge from the TH&amp;B Crossing Bridge would be maintained.
-Threatened viability of heritage or archaeological resource No anticipated impact to areas that require a Stage 2 Archaeological Assessment.
+Wide vistas of the Grand River, Lorne bridge and Brant's Crossing Bridge from the TH&B Crossing Bridge would be maintained.
+Resources Threatened viability of heritage or archaeological resource No anticipated impact to areas that require a Stage 2 Archaeological Assessment.
 No anticipated impact to areas that require a Stage 2 Archaeological Assessment.
 Impacts to Indigenous Nations No known impacts to Indigenous Nations.
 No known impacts to Indigenous Nations.

-$\downarrow$ $\leftrightarrow$ $\uparrow$
+\downarrow \leftrightarrow \uparrow